input-output-hk/ouroboros-leios/Logbook.md

 - actual `cardano-node` implementation uses hash of vrf proof to defend against adversarial behavior, but the simulation does not include those.
 - also added an `headerValidationDelay` parameter (using 5ms atm).

+### Rust simulation

+Created a set of test data to match ΔQ, in an effort to make the output of simulations comparable.

 ## 2024-11-07